dickoa/rhdx/README.md

 ### Search datasets

-Once we have a server, we can search from dataset using the `Dataset` class and `search_in_hdx` method.
+Once we selected a server, we can now search from dataset using the `search_in_hdx` method from the `Dataset` class.
+In this case we will limit just to two results.

 ``` r
 list_of_ds <- Dataset$search_in_hdx("displaced Nigeria", rows = 2)